-Stefan Hildebrandt Gallery, St. Moritz in Switzerland is extremely honored to present the solo exhibition of the Italian master of Abstract Art, Antonio Calderara (1903 -1978).
+Stefan Hildebrandt Gallery, St. Moritz in Switzerland recently presented a solo exhibition (catalogue booklet available) of the Italian master of Abstract Art, Antonio Calderara (1903 -1978).
 The works presented, more than twenty watercolors and oil paintings of the Fifties and Sixties of the last century, come from the artist’s estate.

 During recent years the art world has shown a renewed interest in the artist, after he was almost forgotten in the last decades.
 The new cultural center of the City of Lugano, LAC (Lugano Art & Culture) will dedicate an extensive retrospective of the artist in this fall.

 Following a series of Italian Avant-garde exhibitions with artists Bonalumi, Castellani, Dadamaino, Griffa, Simeti, Scheggi, Stefan Hildebrandt Gallery is now proposing with Antonio Calderara another complex artist.
 His abstract works strike the observer for their radiation of harmonious lightness, their subliminal tension and their deep sense of peace.
 Although his language is rigorous, reduced to geometric forms, to color and to light, Calderara is an extremely poetic artist.
 His works challenge the viewer, where horizontality and verticality define the structure: notwithstanding their strong character, not easily and immediately disclosed, they require a more careful observation, an almost contemplative meditation, a perception of reality beyond appearances.